JustKanade/RoExtract/CHECKLIST.md

 ## 1.1.0
 - [ ] - Built-in media player to quickly preview sounds
+- [ ] - Make it into a table with specific details e.g size, type, time created
+- [ ] - Wait for translations

 ## Future releases
 - [ ] - Finish CLI mode documentation